Skip to 0 minutes and 0 seconds (music playing) (dialing in)

 - At around six months, introduce iron rich first foods such as iron fortified cereals, tofu, chickpeas and lentils combined with foods rich in Vitamin C such as broccoli, capsicums, oranges and berries.
 If you include some animal products in your diet, red meat is a rich source of iron and can be included as first foods.
 See steps 2.4 and 2.5 for details on appropriate textures.

 - Vitamin B12 only occurs naturally in animal products.
 The amount of B12 in breastmilk also depends on the mothers’ diet.
 For vegan mother and baby, eating foods fortified with vitamin B12 or having B12 supplements is important to meet the required intake.
 Similarly, iodine is generally found in seafood and commercial breads.
 Vegan infants not consuming seafood or bread regularly will need iodine supplements.
 Please consult appropriate healthcare professionals such as paediatricians, doctors, maternal and child health nurses, or dietitians for individualised advice.

 - Wholegrains, legumes, nuts and seeds are good sources of iron, zinc, and omega 3 fats and should be included in most meals.

 - Regular monitoring of nutritional status is recommended.

 - Do you or do you intend to follow a vegetarian or vegan diet during pregnancy or breastfeeding?

-- If so, how will you ensure you’re consuming enough vitamin B12?
+- If so, what are some strategies to ensure that you’re consuming enough iron, zinc, omega 3 fats, iodine and vitamin B12?

-- If you’re considering raising your child on a vegetable-based diet, how will you make sure that they’re receiving the right amounts of protein, zinc, iron and B12?
+- If you’re considering raising your child on a vegetable-based diet, how will you make sure that they’re receiving the right amounts of these key nutrients?

 © Deakin University